USS Comstock (LSD-19)

 Asbestos exposure is an issue wherever this mineral is found because the tiny fibers that can easily come loose from it can be inhaled and ingested, causing damage to tissues over years and decades.
 Any asbestos material poses a threat if the fibers are exposed.
 This can happen through routine maintenance or operation of equipment, when repairs are made or when upgrades are done.
 It can also happen because of normal wear and tear over time or when there is an accident that damages materials with asbestos.

-These kinds of claims with the VA are not uncommon because so many men and women served and were exposed to asbestos on navy ships.
+These kinds of claims with the VA are common because so many men and women served and were exposed to asbestos on navy ships.
 Unfortunately, not all of these claims are successful because the process is complicated.
 With an experienced advocate on your side, you can make the most of your claim and have the best chance of getting compensation for having been exposed to navy ship asbestos.

 Get Your FREE Resources Sent Overnight